Community activity resources help an older parent stay engaged in everyday life.

 - Volunteer organizations-Has your older family member or friend always had the need to be helpful?
 Have they volunteered in the past?
 Is it important to her to give back?
 To some people, volunteering is very important.
 It can give a sense of accomplishment, fulfill a need to give back, and make her feel needed.
 Look into an organization that is important to your loved one and see if they need help.
 Make sure it is a successful fit for both the organization and your older family member/friend.
 You don’t want the experience to overwhelm, but help her feel good.

-- Meal deliveries-Contact the local Area Agency on Aging to locate meal delivery services.
+- Meal deliveries or Senior Meals-Contact the local Area Agency on Aging to locate meal delivery services.
 Also check their city’s website for senior resources.
+Even meal deliveries provide some socialization from the person delivering.
+Places who serve senior meals, such as senior centers, offer socialization and activities for seniors.

-- Community Technology Sources-Places like libraries and senior centers have computers available for public use.
+- Community technology sources-Places like libraries and senior centers have computers available for public use.
 Also if your loved one has a tablet or laptop, but no wi-fi, many places now have free wi-fi to connect to.
 My mom received a tablet for Christmas and I am planning on taking her to her senior center to show her how to connect to their wi-fi and where she can also connect with her sister who lives in another state.
-Many senior centers now offer classes on how to use computers, e-mail, internet searching, social networking, etc… If your loved one loves to stay connected you may try out these sources.
+Many senior centers now offer classes on how to use computers, e-mail, internet searching, social networking, and smart phones, etc… If your loved one loves to stay connected you may try out these sources.

 - Member of an organization-If your older family member or friend has been involved in an organization, continuing that membership may be important to them.
 Contact the organization for support for your loved one.